-During the game against Austin Peay, key player Emanye Robertson became the 15th member of the 1,000-point club for UTM women’s basketball.
+During the game against Austin Peay, key player Emanye Robertson became the 15th member of the 1,000-point club for UTM’s women’s basketball.
 Robertson, a senior guard, majoring in HHP, and leader on the court, is always playing to her fullest potential.
 She scored 17 points against the Governors to help her team secure a 74-65 win.
-Before her career at UT Martin, Robertson went to high school at White Station High School, in Memphis, TN, where she was named to all-state teams, the Class AAA All-State Honoree, and Pepsi Best of Preps Honors from Commercial Appeal.
-Coming out of high school, Robertson was ranked number three prospect out of Memphis, in the 2015 class.
+Before her career at UT Martin, Robertson attended White Station High School, in Memphis, TN, where she was named to all-state teams, the Class AAA All-State Honoree, and Pepsi Best of Preps Honors from Commercial Appeal.
+In 2015, coming out of high school, Robertson was ranked the number three prospect out of Memphis.
 In the years to follow, Robertson established herself a key component on the team by starting almost every game, if not all of them, and if she did not start, she would come in strong, off the bench and show her worth to the team.

 Since last Thursday, the Skyhwaks have battled in two games, going 1-1, while on the road.
 On Thursday, UTM defeated Eastern Kentucky University, 87-61, but were bested by Morehead State University, losing the game by only ten points.
 After this past weekend of games, the Skyhawks are tied for third, along with Morehead and Southern Illinois University Ewardsville.